alecthomas/pathways/README.md

-# Pathways - an opinionated RESTful web service framework for Go
+# Pathways - a RESTful web service framework for Go

 The goal of Pathways is to make building RESTful web services simple.

-*Opinionated*, in the context of Pathways, simply means the API prefers API request context to be in the request body, not in query parameters.

-Pathways centers around the concept of services which define exactly how every endpoint in a web service is represented and handled.
+Pathways centers around the concept of services.
+Services define exactly how every endpoint in a web service is accessed and handled.
 This provides several benefits, including the ability to construct client requests, and the ability to autogenerate API documentation.

 ## Example

-Here's an example of creating an in-memory web service and client with Pathways:
+Here's an example of an in-memory key-value service and client with Pathways:

 ```go
 package main